Hau1006/PracticeReactjs/README.md

 ## Step

-- Create a new Project: 🚀
+- 14/10 Create a new Project: 🚀
-- Update Project structure:🚀
+- 14/10 Update Project structure:🚀
+- 15/10 Practice map function have condition